anmoltopno/competitive-coding-library/README.md

 # library
-various functions and classes to simplify problem
+various functions and classes to simplify algorithmic problems